Yes sometimes I need to get tough and this is something I need to ask “Are you making excuses in your business?

 - I prioritize other things that seem easier.

 - I say yes to going out instead of working.

 For me, it came down to saying NO to going out when it was my time for working and making it a priority to commit to working at least 1 hour each day on the course.

-I did this by practicing EFT, consciously replacing my thoughts and I also used hypnosis downloads to help me reprogram my beliefs.
+I also needed to release any doubt I had (limiting beliefs), I did this by practicing EFT consistently, consciously replacing my thoughts and I also used hypnosis downloads to help me reprogram my beliefs.

-I want you to create a business you love and one that is successful for you.
+My aim is always to help you to create a business you love and one that is successful for you.
 So I encourage you to ask this question, even if it’s hard for you.

-Are you Making It Happen or making excuses?
+Are you Making It Happen or Making Excuses?

 I hope you’ve found today’s post helpful.
 Please share if you have and as always, ask if you have any questions.

 Download recommendation Law of attraction business planning pack.